WHO: Human infection with avian influenza A(H7N9) virus - China

 WHO encourages countries to continue strengthening influenza surveillance, including surveillance for severe acute respiratory infections (SARI) and influenza-like illness (ILI) and to carefully review any unusual patterns, ensure reporting of human infections under the IHR 2005, and continue national health preparedness actions.

-- OIE: Highly pathogenic avian influenza, South Africa 8 days ago
+- OIE: Highly pathogenic avian influenza(H5N2), Chinese Taipei 13 days ago